pippinbarr/cart263-2020/slides/activity-music-box/activity-music-box.md

 ## 5. Play notes on an interval

-We want to play random notes over time, so we should have an interval that repeatedly calls `playNote()` to play different notes.
+We want to play random notes over time, so we should have an interval that repeatedly calls `playRandomNote()` to play different notes.
 We'll start the interval when the mouse is pressed.

-1. Define a `mousePressed()` function (remember p5?!)
-2. In the function use `setInterval()` to call `playNote` at some specific interval of your choice (500 milliseconds is fairly nice)
+2. In the `mousePressed()` use `setInterval()` to call `playNote` every 500 milliseconds

 Now if you click when the page loads you should hear random notes playing!
 Deedle deedle dee!